joccing/ICT303-assignment2/README.md

 will take some time to sync.  **If** you happen to close your Google Colab notebook before this syncing is complete, *all* the files in progress of being synced will end up in your Google Drive bin.

-If you want to force the sync, you can run the code below in another cell, but this takes very very long (given we have 20k+ files, all traveling through the internet).
-There seems to be no way to track its progress as of this time as Google Colab and Google Drive are two separate independent systems.
+If you want to force the sync, you can run the code below in another cell, but this takes **very very** long (given we have 20k+ files, all traveling through the internet).
+On my laptop, it took **around 1.5 hours**.
+There seems to be no way to track its progress as of this time as
+Google Colab and Google Drive are two separate independent systems.

 ```python
 if is_running_in_colab():